-This hearty casserole of diced chicken, pasta and vegetables is baked in a creamy cheese sauce.
+Pre-cooked chicken, pasta and vegetables are baked in a creamy cheese sauce.

 Don’t let the Italian name fool you, this dish was actually invented by Ernest Arbogast, chef at the Palace Hotel in San Francisco in honour of a famous opera star.
 At the height of her career as a sellout draw at opera houses wherever she performed, soprano Luisa Tetrazzini found herself in legal difficulties and blocked from performing under terms of a contract in New York.
 She declared, “I will sing in San Francisco if I have to sing there in the streets, for I know the streets of San Francisco are free.”
 And so it was, on Christmas Eve 1910, Tetrazzini serenaded an estimated three-hundred thousand San Franciscans on Market Street under clear skies.
 The performance was legendary, and this dish was named in her honour.